 What is Wasabi?

 The name ‘wasabi’ indicates both the famous green Japanese condiment, often used to accompany sushi, and the plant (belonging to the ‘Brassicaceae’ family) with which this condiment is prepared.
-The specialty comes in the form of a soft paste, generally served in a small bowl or alongside the food.

-The history of wasabi.
+The history of Wasabi.

 The first written references to wasabi date back to 550 AD., at the beginning of the ‘Asuka’ period (538 / 710).
 They can be found in the ‘mokkan’: rectangular wooden tablets rediscovered in many archaeological sites around Japan.
 These mokkans are a sort of ‘post-it’ ante litteram, containing a bit of everything, from memos to expense reports and even short poems.